erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

 By default, running ``esdc-overlay`` with ``create`` or ``update`` subcommands will create firewall rules that prevent sending unencrypted overlay packets over the **external0** interface.

-The ``globally-enable-firewall`` subcommand will configure `ipfilter` on **external0** interfaces of all compute nodes to whitelist mode.
+The ``globally-enable-firewall`` subcommand will further configure `ipfilter` on **external0** interfaces of all compute nodes to whitelist mode.
 That means that it will permit connections only from allowed destinations.
 Note that network interfaces other that **external0** will NOT be affected by this change.
 Virtual servers are also not affected by this operation.
 This is solely supposed to protect the hypervisors from internet threats.

 Allowed destinations are: